lucaslattari/Video-Silence-Remover/readme.md

-# Silence Trimmer for Video
+# Video Silence Remover

-The objective of this project is to create software capable of assisting in automatic video editing, without human supervision.
+The objective of this project is to create software capable of assisting in automatic video editing, with minimal human supervision.
 I have a video (in portuguese) that explains the project.

 <p align="center">
   <a href="https://youtu.be/7ELvYSHCAc4"><img src="https://img.youtube.com/vi/7ELvYSHCAc4/maxresdefault.jpg"></a>